-The following are the NTSB reports of aviation accidents that occurred in Arizona from late June through late July.
+The following are the NTSB reports of aviation accidents that occurred in Arizona from late October through late November.
 APA will use this detailed accident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others, and take the action necessary to prevent them from having similar

 There have been NO general aviation (GA) pilot fatalities to date!
 That is absolutely outstanding, but we still have 2 months left in this year.
 Is it possible to go an entire year without a GA pilot fatality?

 During my travels around the area over the past couple of months, I came